Engine Yard: Funding

 In January 2008, Engine Yard received an investment of $3.5 million from Benchmark Capital.
 Some industry commentators interpreted this as an investment in Ruby on Rails.

 In July 2008, Engine Yard secured an additional $15 million from a combination of Benchmark Capital, New Enterprise Associates, and Amazon.

 In October 2009, Engine Yard received an additional $19 million in funding from a combination of Benchmark Capital, New Enterprise Associates, Amazon, Bay Partners, Presidio Ventures and DAG Ventures, for a total of $37.5 million in funding.

 In November 2012, Oracle Corporation announced that it made a strategic minority investment in Engine Yard.
 Financial details of the investment were not disclosed.
-Engine Yard continues to operate as an independent company.
+Engine Yard remained an independent company until its acquisition by Crossover in 2017.